-Design of precision weeding mechanisms for inter and intra-row weed control
+- Design of precision weeding mechanisms for inter and intra-row weed control

-Measurement of soil reaction to heavily loaded rubber tracks and tyres, and an assessment of the impact of modern agriculture processes on buried archaeology
+- An assessment of the impact of modern agriculture processes on buried archaeology

-Design, optimisation and performance benchmarking of soil engaging implements through measurements of draught force and soil disturbance in controlled conditions
+- Design, optimisation and performance benchmarking of soil engaging implements through measurements of draught force and soil disturbance in controlled conditions

-Comparative erodibility of slope forming materials (including soil, waste-rock and ores) to inform design and storm water runoff control measures during ‘Life of Mine’
+- Comparative erodibility of slope forming materials (including soil, waste-rock and ores) to inform design and storm water runoff control measures during ‘Life of Mine’

-Pesticide rainfall efficacy trials
+- Pesticide fate and efficacy trials